In Slovenian language č, š and ž are pronounced like ch, sh, and zh. Our mountain is written Olševa and pronounced like "Ousheva".

 The southern (Slovenian) approach is enabled by the panoramic road, going from Savinja valley (the town of Solčava) up on the terrace of Podolševa (Sub-Olševa), where several beautiful, separated farms lie.
 That beautiful patch of country is worth visiting itself.
 On the south oriented meadows there are many big picturesque farms, surrounded by nice trees and all of them enjoying great views on Kamnik & Savinja Alps.
 Many of those farms are offering local food and drinks, in some you can also sleep.
 The best time to visit Podolševa is autumn, also spring can be wonderful.
 Near the cute Sveti Duh (Holy Spirit) church there is the center where almost every visitor stops for a while to look around.
 You can park on the trailhead of any of marked paths, leading on top from the southern and eastern side.

 For the north-western approach, you take the road through the valley of Remšenik (Remschenig), which you enter near Eisenkappel / Železna Kapla, on the Austrian side.
-At the end of the valley, you park near the church of Šmarjeta (St. Margaret), 925 m.
+The first suitable trailhead is at the Kupitz inn (Gasthof Kupitz), 652m, where the route by St. Leonhard church and Heiligengeist saddle starts.
+At the end of the valley, you can park near the church of Šmarjeta (St. Margaret), 925 m, where the tour to rock windows starts.

 There are many routes on Olševa.
 They can be best combined into round tours.
 Some proposals are at the end of this chapter.